 Impact on savers

-When inflation is lower, this benefits savers as it makes it easier to generate real returns.
 If you’re trying to save so that you have a financial buffer in place to cover rising costs, our articles How to build an emergency fund and Best instant access savings accounts may come in handy.
+Fortunately, savings rates remain competitive, so there are still plenty of providers offering inflation-beating returns.

 You can learn more about inflation and the impact it has on your finances in our guide What does inflation mean for my money?
 If you’re looking for ways you might be able to reduce your outgoings, read our articles How to save money – 21 money saving tips and Seven ways to save on your household bills.